cmhollins2022/Fundamentals/Programming_Languages.md

 # Popular Programming Languages & Their Uses
 _Some of the most popular, currently used Programming languages and what they can be used for.
 A brief explanation._

-_"Choosing your programming just depends on what you want to do..."_ and try to never give up.
+_"Choosing your programming just depends on what you want to do..."_ and also, try to never give up.

 **Learn the basics of programming:** Python